eXascaleInfolab/TSM-Bench/README.md

 **Notes**:

-- We launch each system separately on the local machine and execute the online query on a remote machine using the --host flag.
+- We launch each system separately on the host machine and execute the online query on the client machine using the --host flag.
 - The maximal batchsize depends on your architecture and the selected TSDB.
-- Druid supports ingestion and queries concurrently, while QuestDB and MonetDB do not support multithreading.
+- Druid supports ingestion and queries concurrently, while QuestDB does not support multithreading.
 - If you stop the program before its termination or shut down the system, the database might not be set into its initial state properly; you need to reload the dataset in the host machine:
     ```bash
    cd systems/{system}